ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Standardized Test Scores

-Emory has a test optional admissions policy.
+Emory University is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-In 2022, 37% of Emory's first-year students submitted their SAT scores with their application.
-27% of admitted applicants sent ACT scores.
+In 2022, 41% of Emory University's first-year students submitted their SAT scores with their application.
+23% of admitted applicants sent ACT scores.

-What is a Good SAT Score for Emory?
+What is a Good SAT Score for Emory University?

-On the SAT Math Section, 25% of Emory students scored 790 or higher and 75% of students scored 690 or higher.
-On the SAT Critical Reading section (formerly called the Verbal section), 25% of Emory students scored 750 or higher, and 75% scored a 690 or higher.
+On the SAT Math Section, 25% of Emory University students scored 790 or higher and 75% of students scored 700 or higher.
+On the SAT Critical Reading section (formerly called the Verbal section), 25% of Emory University students scored 760 or higher, and 75% scored a 700 or higher.

-To be most competitive at Emory, you should strive to earn between 32 and 34 on the ACT.
+To be most competitive at Emory University, you should strive to earn between 32 and 34 on the ACT.

-An ACT score of 34 means you fall in the 75th percentile for Emory's admitted students.
+An ACT score of 34 means you fall in the 75th percentile for Emory University's admitted students.
 One out of every four students scored above a 34, and three out of four students scored lower than 34 on the ACT.

 More Information on Transferring to Emory University

-For transfer students, it is very difficult to get admitted to Emory.
+For transfer students, it is very difficult to get admitted to Emory University.

 For transfer students wishing to start in the fall, the deadline to apply is March 15.
 Applicants should hear back by May 5.

-Transfer students can enroll in Emory during the following terms:
+Transfer students can enroll in Emory University during the following terms:

-✅ Yes, admitted students can defer their admission to Emory.
+βœ… Yes, admitted students can defer their admission to Emory University.

-✅ Emory accepts eligible transfer credits from accredited institutions.
+βœ… Emory University accepts eligible transfer credits from accredited institutions.

-Does Emory accept Advanced Placement (AP) or International Baccalaureate (IB) credits?
+Does Emory University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Emory accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+βœ… Emory University accepts International Baccalaureate credits (IB) credits.

-Do I have to submit test scores to Emory?
+Do I have to submit test scores to Emory University?

-❌ No, Emory is test optional, so you can choose whether or not to submit your standardized test scores.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average, you may want not want to include them in your application.
+❌ No, Emory University is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you probably want to include them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

-✅ The acceptance rate for Emory is 13%.
+βœ… The acceptance rate for Emory University is 11%.

-What is the early decision acceptance rate at Emory?
+What is the early decision acceptance rate at Emory University?

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.